orroprotocol/core/README.md

 To keep ORRO fair, stable, and truly creator-owned, we use a simple utility token $ORRO — never designed for speculation, but as a tool for reputation and system stability.

 - **Fair Start for Everyone** Total supply: 1 billion tokens.
 To prevent whales accumulation, every account is capped at ~\$100 worth (10,000 ORRO).
-This means the platform can only ever be fully owned by up to 100,000 real users — not a handful of investors (which we think is a healthy total user cap for the application).
+This means the platform can only ever be fully owned by up to 100,000 real users — not a handful of investors (which we think is a healthy maximum user cap for the application).

 - **The ORRO Community Fund** No "developer slush fund."
-Instead, a small 5% fee from system activity flows into the ORRO Community fund.
+Instead, a small 5% fee from system activity flows into the ORRO community fund.
 This grows quietly and is used only for emergencies (e.g., network congestion compensation) or community initiatives — fully transparent and governed by reputation-weighted votes.

 - **Pay-As-You-Go (No Subscriptions)** Using ORRO is extremely affordable.
-Most users preload ~\$10 in ORROT to cover everyday actions (using the newly developed My Studio toolset, saving fragments, voting, etc.).
+Most users preload ~\$10 in ORRO to cover everyday actions (using the newly developed My Studio toolset, saving fragments, voting, etc.).
 For typical creators, this lasts months — costing less than \$1.49 per month to keep your Live Creation Lead active.

 - **Safety & Compliance** To meet global age-verification laws (e.g., under-16 restrictions in Australia and the UK) and enhance credibility, users can earn a Verified Badge by meeting all eligible criteria e.g. a Solana wallet with 1.0 balance, a verified Email Address and a fully setup Profile).
 This keeps the community safe and makes your reputation even more valuable to partners.